TIYDC/newline-assistant/README.md

 When you search for content, the results will also show the tags, and tags will be weighted heavily in the results.
 Thus, content pieces with a tag will show up higher in search results.
 Clicking on a tag in searching results **will not remove the tag**, but instead it will change you search query to match that tag.

 ![searching for tags](http://i.imgur.com/PAxlPe6.png)

+#### Copying Tags to Another Path

+All tags are restricted to the path they were created on.
+That means when you clone a path all tags will be "left behind".
+Because of this, you can copy all tags from the current path to any other path.
+This process uses the content name (lesson or assignment title) to match tags on the new (hopefully cloned) path.

+To do this, open up the "Search" module while on a path (that's the magnifying glass icon in the top right).
+Click on the "Copy Tags to Path" button and enter the new path's ID.
+Click on "Copy Tags" and way a moment while the TA does its thing.
+You'll get a message indicating success or failure.

 ### Instructor Notes